Zimmer Biomet (NYSE:ZBH) Releases FY 2021 Earnings Guidance

-Zimmer Biomet (NYSE:ZBH) updated its FY 2021 earnings guidance on Thursday.
+Zimmer Biomet (NYSE:ZBH) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $7.320-$7.470 for the period, compared to the Thomson Reuters consensus estimate of $7.700.
 The company issued revenue guidance of $7.82 billion-$7.90 billion, compared to the consensus revenue estimate of $8.05 billion.

-A number of equities analysts have recently commented on the stock.
-Zacks Investment Research upgraded shares of Zimmer Biomet from a sell rating to a hold rating and set a $152.00 price objective for the company in a research report on Friday, September 10th.
-Raymond James assumed coverage on shares of Zimmer Biomet in a research report on Tuesday, September 14th.
-They issued a market perform rating for the company.
-SVB Leerink restated an outperform rating on shares of Zimmer Biomet in a research report on Friday, October 22nd.
-Canaccord Genuity dropped their target price on shares of Zimmer Biomet from $190.00 to $185.00 and set a buy rating for the company in a research report on Wednesday, August 4th.
-Finally, BTIG Research dropped their target price on shares of Zimmer Biomet from $173.00 to $161.00 and set a buy rating for the company in a research report on Friday, November 5th.
-They noted that the move was a valuation call.
-Three investment analysts have rated the stock with a hold rating, sixteen have given a buy rating and two have given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock has an average rating of Buy and a consensus price target of $179.77.

 About Zimmer Biomet